marp-team/marp-vscode/README.md

 It could allow script injection from untrusted Markdown files.
 Thus, this feature is disabled as a default and will be _always ignored in the untrusted workspace_.
 Use with caution.

+## Web extension (Early preview)

+You can test installing and using Marp extension in VS Code on the Web environment like [github.dev](https://github.dev).
+The web extension has many limitations:

+- _Export command cannot use_ because it is depending on Marp CLI that is not designed for Web.
+Please use VS Code that is installed to your local environment or GitHub Codespaces.
+- Currently, VS Code's Markdown engine for the web seems not be able to extend.
+Thus, Markdown preview and outline extensions are not available on the web for now.

 ## Contributing

 Are you interested in contributing?
 Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md) and [the common contributing guideline for Marp team](https://github.com/marp-team/.github/blob/master/CONTRIBUTING.md).